colmwoods/GitShowcase.dev/README.md

 ---

+## Accessibility

+GitShowcase.dev was developed with accessibility as a priority and aims to meet **WCAG 2.1 AA** standards where reasonably possible.
+Accessibility decisions were guided by the four WCAG principles: **Perceivable, Operable, Understandable, and Robust (POUR)**.

+### Perceivable
+- High-contrast colour palette to ensure text readability
+- Clear typography and spacing
+- Icons paired with text where appropriate
+- Content not reliant on colour alone to convey meaning

+### Operable
+- Full keyboard navigation across interactive elements
+- No mouse-only interactions
+- Accessible buttons and links with adequate click/tap targets

+### Understandable
+- Clear and consistent navigation structure
+- Descriptive labels on forms and inputs
+- Validation messages that explain errors clearly
+- Predictable page behaviour and layout

+### Robust
+- Semantic HTML to support screen readers and assistive technologies
+- Clean, standards-compliant markup
+- Cross-browser and cross-device compatibility testing

+Lighthouse accessibility audits were used throughout development to identify and resolve accessibility issues.

+---

 ## Wireframes
 To ensure consistent design and usability across all device sizes, wireframes were created for **mobile**, **tablet**, and **desktop** using [Figma](https://www.figma.com/).